 In the post Small Business Growth Simplified I introduced our small business growth model.
-In it they describe how 2 sets of factors (leadership and management factors) impact a business’ ability to grow.
-Small business management is the way the management factors are achieved.
+Two factors (leadership or owner and management or company factors) impact a business’ ability to grow.

 Under the company category the 4 areas are:

 - Personnel Resources

 - Business Assets

 Why Business Management is a Critical Skill to Master